Two of the biggest names in flexible office space. Very different experiences. Here's what you actually need to know before you decide.

 -

-Coworking pass: Monthly coworking desk access
+Coworking pass — Monthly access to a shared coworking desk

 -

-Private office: Fully serviced private offices with access to shared amenities
+Private office — Fully serviced private offices with access to shared amenities

 Key differences between WeWork and Regus